VW putting XL1 plug-in hybrid car into production

 The XL1, lower than a Porsche Boxster and shorter than VW's Polo subcompact, weighs no more than 795 kilograms thanks to a safety cabin and other parts made of carbon fibre plastics.

-"The XL1 is a very significant technology carrier for them VW.L," said Christoph Stuermer, an analyst at Frankfurt-based research firm IHS Automotive.
+"The XL1 is a very significant technology carrier for them (VW)," said Christoph Stuermer, an analyst at Frankfurt-based research firm IHS Automotive.

-Toyota Motor Corp (7203.T), the world's no. 1 carmaker, introduced the Prius hybrid compact vehicle in 1997, 13 years before VW's Touareg hybrid SUV came to market in 2010, and started delivering a Prius plug-in version this year.
+Toyota Motor Corp, the world's no. 1 carmaker, introduced the Prius hybrid compact vehicle in 1997, 13 years before VW's Touareg hybrid SUV came to market in 2010, and started delivering a Prius plug-in version this year.

-VW has been planning to roll out plug-in hybrid versions of its Golf hatchback in 2014 and also the Passat model, flanked by the Audi Q7 SUV, A3 compact and the Porsche Cayenne SUV, VW's electric car chief Rudolf Krebs told Reuters in December.
-(Reporting by Andreas Cremer; Editing by Dan Lalor)
+VW has been planning to roll out plug-in hybrid versions of its Golf hatchback in 2014 and also the Passat model, flanked by the Audi Q7 SUV, A3 compact and the Porsche Cayenne SUV, VW's electric car chief Rudolf Krebs told Reuters in December. ($1 = 0.7479 euro) (Reporting by Andreas Cremer; Editing by Dan Lalor)